seanboyce/Calculus-the-game/README.md

 Out of respect for their IP (and also for fun), my own game will be sci-fi themed and will not use or refer to their IP beyond this point.

 ## Sci-Fi theme?
 The name of the game is Calculus, in the sense of a "stone, or concretion of material".
 In this case, an asteroid in deep space!
 You are one of up to four corporations that are racing to exploit this valuable asteroid.
-The corporation that reaches a certain level of development (10 infrastructure points) first will own this tiny piece of the sky.
+The corporation that reaches a certain level of development (10 Infrastructure Points) first will own this tiny piece of the sky.
 This is the object of the game.
 Besides the four corporations, a mysterious hacker has made their home here, and is bound to interfere with your plans...

+(for more information, read the short, bewildering manual)

 # Status
 The electronics and firmware are in a finished state.
 Game and reference cards... exist and are usable, but look pretty bad.
-I'm writing the manual.
+The game manual exists, could use some nice figure or photos.
 Afterward, I may design game pieces.
 If you want to help, please redesign my print materials.
+You are very likely better at this than I am.

 There are two versions of this game, both complete: